greenelab/deep-review/sections/04_study.md

 machine learning has proved to be a powerful tool for metagenomic analysis.
 16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores >99% of the genomic content.
-Subsequent tools aimed to classify 300-3000bp reads from complex mixtures of microbial genomes based on tetranucleotide frequencies (which are characteristic for different organisms [@tag:Karlin]) using supervised [@tag:McHardy @tag:nbc] or unsupervised methods [@tag:Abe].
+Subsequent tools aimed to classify 300-3000 base pair reads from complex mixtures of microbial genomes based on tetranucleotide frequencies (which are characteristic for different organisms [@tag:Karlin]) using supervised [@tag:McHardy @tag:nbc] or unsupervised methods [@tag:Abe].
 Then, researchers began to use techniques that could estimate relative abundances from an entire sample, which is much faster than classifying individual reads [@tag:Metaphlan @tag:wgsquikr @tag:lmat @tag:Vervier].
 There is also great interest in identifying and annotating sequence reads [@tag:yok
 @tag:Soueidan].
-However, the focus on taxonomic/functional annotation is just the first step.
+However, the focus on taxonomic and functional annotation is just the first step.
 Several groups have proposed methods to determine host or environment phenotypes from the organisms that are identified [@tag:Guetterman
 @tag:Knights @tag:Stratnikov @tag:Segata] or overall sequence composition